 What is this screen for?
-It is used to activate additional onboard detectors if needed.
+It is used to activate additional onboard detectors if needed and is only present when a TSP60 is connected (i.e., if your system only has a TSP50 connected, this screen will not exist).

 Why is it needed?
 The TSP60 is designed with four onboard detectors.
 The TSP60 comes with one detector activated by default.
 You can purchase additional activations if your store uses more than one detector.